Khip01/sentiment-analysis/README.md

 - activate the virtual environment according to your Operating System
 - install all the requirement libraries needed by running `pip install requirements.txt`
 - run the main.py file with `python -m main`

+### Note:
+Although this program lacks accuracy in solving problems, it was created for my own personal learning and as an experiment in machine learning.